Computer Applications (CAPP)

 CAPP 154 - MS Word.
 3 Credits.

 Offered autumn and spring.
 Offered at Missoula College.
-Prereq., CAPP 120 or consent of instructor.
 Preparation of business forms, correspondence, mail merges, columnar projects, and reports using up-to-date software.
 Business related application projects, graphics, and printer operation are included.

 CAPP 156 - MS Excel.
 3 Credits.

 Offered autumn and spring.
 Offered at Missoula College.
-Prereq., CAPP 120; and M 090 or M 095.
-Emphasis on the use of workbooks and sheets to solve business problems.
+Prereq., CAPP 120.
+Emphasis on the use of the spreadsheet, graphics, and databases to solve quantitative business problems.
 Includes projects relating to data and graphs/charts.